makmacedo/Wasps-Game/README.md

 -----

 ### :warning: Don't actually kill wasps :bee:
-wasps are very important to our ecosystems, having a crucial role in the pollination of flowers and fruits!
-They also can also fight back! soo leave the wasps alone!
+wasps are very important to our ecosystems, having a crucial role in the pollination of flowers and fruit trees!
+They can also fight back! soo leave the wasps alone!